pauloromeira/django-graphql-apollo-react-demo/README.md

 [Part 2](https://engineers.sg/video/june-2017-meetup-django-graphql-reactjs-apollo-workshop-singapore-djangonauts-part-2--1857).

 The sound in the video is messed up.
 I'm looking for a venue and an audience to record the talk one more time :(
+Meanwhile, you can find [denoised versions here](https://www.youtube.com/playlist?list=PLfCXa12fHp8SnJ2CWzCKt-EP_QIgnW3ph).

 This README was basically the "slides" for the workshop, so if you want to learn as well, just keep on reading!